Your Child Has Been Diagnosed With Scoliosis – What to Do Next

 Schroth therapy isn’t just effective at addressing the symptoms of scoliosis in a child.
 It also aims at teaching you and your child to integrate personalized strategies into your lifestyle for long term spine health.
 For those who have had spinal fusion for larger curves, Schroth post-fusion training and scoliosis exercises in physical therapy can also provide the education and strategies for long term care of the remaining unfused segments and full spine strength to optimizing biomechanics.

-In addition, when you have scoliosis you do not have an accurate sense of position in space or proprioception of true gravitational center.
+In addition, when you have scoliosis you do not have an accurate sense of position in space.
+Nor do you have proprioception of true gravitational center.
 This is the brain’s response to the changes in the structures.
-Schroth provides not only the strengthening of spinal musculature, but the re-training of posture and alignment utilizing breathing techniques, education, and exercise.
+Schroth provides the strengthening of spinal musculature.
+It also re-trains posture and alignment utilizing breathing techniques, education, and exercise.

-Now is the Time to Look Into Physical Therapy for Scoliosis Near You
+Now is the Time to Look Into Physical Therapy Near You for Scoliosis in Children

 June is National Scoliosis Awareness Month!
-Therefore, if you or your child has been previously diagnosed with scoliosis or newly diagnosed with scoliosis this is the month to take action!
+Therefore, if a physician has previously or newly diagnosed you or your child with scoliosis, this is the month to take action!

 When seeking education, skilled treatment and life-long strategies to care for your curves, look for Schroth based scoliosis specific exercise certified physical therapists.
 It’s now easier than ever to search “physical therapy for scoliosis near me” and get quality results.
 You can find and book an appointment with Scoliosis Specialty Center and other specialized clinics in your area through the BetterPT website and BetterPT mobile app.
 We make it easy for you to access the care you need!